tradingview/rest_integrations_docs/source/trading/Concepts.rst

 Brackets can exist either in a pair (:term:`Stop-Loss` and :term:`Take-Profit`) or separately.
 This means that the order or position can have only one bracket order (*Stop-Loss* or *Take-Profit*).
-If a pair exists, bracket orders are linked by an :term:`OCO` (One-Cancels-the-Other) ​condition.
+If a pair exists, bracket orders are linked by an :term:`OCO` (One-Cancels-the-Other) condition.
 It means that when one bracket order is executed, the other (if any) is automatically cancelled.
-When one of the brackets is partially executed, the ``quantity​`` in the second bracket order ​should be​ automatically reduced to the remaining ​quantity of​ the partially executed bracket order ​on the broker’s side​.
+When one of the brackets is partially executed, the ``quantity`` in the second bracket order should be automatically reduced to the remaining quantity of the partially executed bracket order on the broker\'s side.

 Order Brackets
 ~~~~~~~~~~~~~~